hyungmogu/django-notes/django-channels/lesson_4.md

     ```

 ## STEP2 - Add route for web sockets
+- `AuthMiddlewareStack` replaces request of a view function with the currently authentiated user
 - NOTE: Add `/ws` to distinguish websocket connections from ordinary HTTP

     // APP_NAME/routing.py